enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

             """
             Return the configurable parameters of this extension.

-            Called every time the engine needs the values (editor, map save), so return the current values, not freshly built defaults - otherwise edits are lost.
+            Called once, when the extension is created: return the defaults.
+The engine keeps edited or loaded values and hands them to set_parameters().
             Return an empty list for no configuration.

             Returns:
                 list: List of GenericParameter objects